rpajf/http-node-routing/README.md

 # http-node-routing
 #
 This project was motivated by the will of understanding how things work.
-Im mainly using node http module to add the request verbs as methods to the library.
-My plan is to create a small lib that provides CRUD, an generic entity that can peform these operations on a POSTGRES database.
+Im mainly using node http module to provide a router to handle HTTPS requests and responses.
+On future versions i will use  a generic entity that can peform these operations on a POSTGRES database.
 It should be used mainly for educational propurses.
 ## Steps
 ### 1 - Installation
 install